 Nutritional Facts Benefits

 Homemade almond milk is not only a healthier choice for the lactose intolerant, vegans and vegetarians, but also for the weight conscious, those losing weight and those with health issues such as high cholesterol, and diabetes.
 Almond milk does not contain lactose; a sugar found in milk and in particularly dairy products.
 It does not contain casein a type of protein found in the milk of mammals and accounts for 80% of the protein found in cow’s milk.
+Credit: photo credit: SummerTomato via photo pin cc Almond milk does not contain gluten, a protein found in foods such as white flour, grains, cereal, and wheat germ.
+In addition, casein is a major ingredient in cheese, milk, butter, cottage cheese, goats’ milk, buttermilk, and is also used as a thickening and binding agent in paints and glues.

 To highlight the major nutritional contents, an 8oz serving of pure homemade almond milk has 40 calories, 1grams of protein, 2.5-3 grams of unsaturated fat, 1g of fiber and is rich in vitamins and minerals.
 The low-calorie and fat content makes it ideal for those losing and watching their weight.
 The fats in almond milk are healthy fats which are known to ward off fatigue and protect the heart The protein content is considerably low in comparison to cows’ milk; however, you can add protein powder or get your daily nutritional needs from other foods.
 Substituting almond milk will help in lowering cholesterol levels and the risk for heart disease